fmortens/fmortens.github.io/famclock.markdown

 ## Privacy

-FamClock does not in any way register or pass along any data about you or your device or usage to anyone.
+FamClock does not currently in any way register data about you, your device or its usage.